An overview of Gerolsteiner Brunnen’s impressive history - from its humble beginnings in 1888 to a global leadership today.

 Gerolsteiner opens one of the most modern processing plants of its kind in Europe and underpins its position as a leader in the mineral water industry.

 Gerolsteiner introduces a new upscale bottle especially created for hotels and restaurants.
-The new white glass 0.75 litre bottle compliments the existing 0.25 liter bottle that has been offered since the 1950s.
+The new white glass 0.75 liter bottle compliments the existing 0.25 liter bottle that has been offered since the 1950s.

 The PET reusable bottle not only lays the foundation for Germany-wide distribution of the Gerolsteiner brand, but also revolutionises the entire mineral water market.